 These women have suffered more than any woman should be called upon to endure.
 To meet only one is to be profoundly moved and calls forth the utmost compassion that the human heart is capable of feeling.”

 – Dr Catherine Hamlin

-These women are the lepers of the 21st century, and although the condition is almost entirely preventable, it is still a huge public health issue in Ethiopia.
+Women living with an obstetric fistula are the lepers of the 21st century, and although the condition is almost entirely preventable, it is still a huge public health issue.
 Survivors, often voiceless and marginalised, tend to live in impoverished countries, with the common thread of being poor, rural and female.

 Since starting her work in Ethiopia, Dr Hamlin and the team at Hamlin Fistula Ethiopia have treated close to 55,000 women.
 The model of care has been so successful it is now expanding into Uganda.

 The women who receive this life-changing treatment are often too poor to pay.
 Their treatment is offered free, thanks to a movement of people who donate in order to realise the dream of eradicating obstetric fistula.
 Forever.